osfieldgaga/Interface-NES-Controller-VHDL/README.md

 ![response+states](https://user-images.githubusercontent.com/29616448/166157754-e0847db4-6da0-4749-bf8f-5411e8441877.png)

+Note that my data line isn't the cleanest signal ever, but it doesn't really matter because the button's state is active low.
+When it's pressed, it's represented by a 0 on the Data line.
+Simply put, 0 = pressed, anything else = not pressed.

 More on how the controller communicated the state of the buttons (this is what I actually used, thanks to them): https://tresi.github.io/nes/